Skip to main content

 §Lamina Compiler Library

-Lamina is a modern compiler that generates efficient machine code from a high-level intermediate representation (IR).
-It supports multiple target architectures and provides a comprehensive set of tools for building compilers, interpreters, and language runtimes.
+Lamina is a compiler that generates machine code from a high-level intermediate representation (IR).
+It supports multiple target architectures.

 §Overview

-• IR (Intermediate Representation): A low-level, architecture-agnostic representation of programs that serves as the bridge between high-level source code and machine code.
+• IR (Intermediate Representation): A low-level, architecture-agnostic representation of programs.
+It’s the bridge between high-level source code and machine code.

-• Parser: Converts text-based IR into structured data that can be processed by the compiler.
+• Parser: Converts text-based IR into structured data.

-• Code Generator: Translates IR into native assembly code for various target architectures.
+• Code Generator: Translates IR into native assembly code for different architectures.

 §Quick Start